8List.ph

 READ: Kapitan Sino (2009)

-This is a story about Rogelio Manglicmot who is a humble electronics technician in his town called Pelaez.
-It’s the classic Pinoy teleserye superhero plot complete with a childhood friend, whom Rogelio secretly loves, and a sidekick in the form of a best friend.
-But it’s not cringey or sappy at the least.
-Kapitan Sino tells of responsibility when Rogelio took it upon himself to be the town’s defender against bad guys.
-It also tells of sacrifice when Rogelio was willing to give his all to save the people he loves.
+This is a story about Rogelio Manglicmot, a humble electronics technician in his town called Pelaez.
+It’s the classic Pinoy teleserye superhero plot, complete with a childhood friend whom Rogelio secretly loves and a sidekick in the form of a best friend.
+But it’s not cringey or sappy, at the least.
+Kapitan Sino tells of responsibility when Rogelio took it upon himself to defend the town against bad guys.
+It also tells of sacrifice when Rogelio willingly gave his all to save the people he loved.
 Overall, this Bob Ong fiction will leave you feeling heroic, or if not, will leave you curling in a ball and weeping a few tears.

 When you want to hone your critical thinking skills